Saburian Air Force Base, Africa

 “You know the king of Saburia?”
 Kochanski said after a stunned silence.
 “From school?
 Now he knows that we’re meeting?”

-“Michael,” Sichet continued, “On your end, you need to make sure Garcia’s kid is OK.
+“Michael,” Sichet continued, “On your end, all you need to do is make sure Garcia’s kid is OK.
 Because we don’t want our brilliant scientist to have to worry about anything besides the projects in Saburia.
 So here’s my generous proposal.
 I’ll help you with your bank loan for this building.

-Cautiously, he said, “I’m interested in learning more, Jim.”
+Did he mean money laundering?
+Cautiously, he asked, “I’m interested in learning more, Jim?”

 “Yes indeed, Michael.